bytebodger/allow/README.md

    allow.anArrayOfInstances(thePeople, person, 2, 50);
    /*
-       This ensures that thePeople is an array of "person" instances, that it has no fewer than 2 elements, and no more than 50 elements .
+       This ensures that thePeople is an array of "person" instances, that it has no fewer than 2 elements, and no more than 50 elements.
      */
 }
 ```